While vintage fashion is on-trend right now, there’s a lot of confusion around what is considered vintage in fashion vs. retro clothing and antiques.

 It is enough to be made in the style of the item that inspired it.

-In this light, a dress inspired by a garment worn by a flapper in the 1920s fashion but made only five years ago is considered retro.
+For example, a dress inspired by a garment worn by a flapper in the 1920s but made only five years ago is considered retro.

 On the other hand, the flapper’s original dress, made in the 1920s, can be called vintage.